MatthewTran22/MatthewTran22/README.md

 repositories.
 All projects were built to learn new things and test my limits!

 ### More About Me:
-- 🧑‍💻 Fortune 500 Ready 😈
+- 🧑‍💻 Learning through building
 - 🌐 Active Hackathon Competitor
-- 🎮 I am Silver in League of Legends (I WILL HIT PLAT ONE DAY)
+- 🎮 Ex League of Legends Player

 ---